vistalab-technion/cs236781/_posts/2021-02-21-viewing-schedule.md

 In each of the lecture links, only the main video is mandatory.
 These lectures represent the core material of the course.
 Anything marked as "supplementary" is optional unless otherwise noted.
-The in-class lectures are also optional.
+The in-class lectures are also supplemental.
 They will be 1-hour long and aim to present more advanced topics and new research in the field.

 Thanks,